krisjecen/liri-node-app/README.md

 # liri-node-app
-LIRI is similar to Apple's Siri: LIRI takes text queries about songs, musical groups, and movies via the CLI and outputs info on music, concert, and/or films.
+LIRI is similar to Apple's Siri: LIRI takes text queries about songs, musical groups, and movies via the CLI and outputs info on music, concerts, and/or films.
+LIRI is run in Node.JS.

+When you are using Node.JS, you type "node liri.js" and then you can find info on...             by typing: band concerts               `concert-this "Band Name"` songs                       `spotify-this-song "Song Title"` movies                      `movie-this "Movie Title"`